NEONScience/NEON-Data-Skills/tutorials/R/structural-diversity/Structural-Diversity-Discrete-Return.md

 Second, we will look at <a href="https://www.neonscience.org/field-sites/field-sites-map/TEAK" target="_blank">Lower Teakettle (TEAK)</a>, which is a high elevation forested NEON site in California.
 TEAK is an evergreen forest dominated by Abies magnifica, Abies concolor, Pinus jeffreyi, and Pinus contorta.

-As you can imagine, these two forest types vary in their structural attributes.
-We can quantify these differences by calculating several different structural diversity metrics, and comparing the results.
+As you can imagine, these two forest types will have both similarities and differences in their structural attributes.
+We can quantify these attributes by calculating several different structural diversity metrics, and comparing the results.

 To begin, we first need to load our required R packages, and set our working